 Gender roles have changed and women are taking on a movement for their health.
 Twenty or so years ago, I certainly don’t remember my mother or grandmother ever going to workout.
-A walk around the neighborhood was activity for them and gym memberships were just sprouting besides Jazzercise for women.
+A walk around the neighborhood was an activity for them and gym memberships were just sprouting besides Jazzercise for women.

-Strength training involves working against a resistance.
+Strength training involves working against resistance.
 This can be performed with free weights like dumbbells or bands or by using machines.

 Free weights are beneficial for a number of reasons.
 Using them, requires the body to use stabilization centering from the midsection (core) in order to coordinate movement patterns.
 The body is drawing efforts from multiple muscles simultaneously, leading to more body parts working at once.